MewsSystems/gitbook-pos-api/use-cases/table-booking.md

 > **Scenario:** A customer arrives without a prior booking and requests a table on-site.

 Walk-ins can be created either in the Table Booking System or in __Mews POS__.

-* If the restaurant has a host managing table allocations, the walk-in booking is created in the Table Booking System.
-* If there is no host, the waiter seats the walk-in guest and opens an order directly from the table plan in __Mews POS__.
-This automatically creates a walk-in booking linked to the order.

 A walk-in booking is identified by the `isWalkIn` flag in [booking_attributes](../operations/bookings.md#booking_attributes).
 Use this field if creating a walk-in booking.

 Walk-ins created through __Mews POS__ have the value "pos" for `bookingReference`, otherwise this field contains the booking reference from the Table Booking System.
-Note that walk-in bookings always have the initial booking status `seated`.
+Note that walk-ins created through __Mews POS__ always have the initial booking status `seated`.

 ## Getting status changes